 When not in use, sugar tongs are placed either beside the sugar bowl or draped over the handle of the sugar bowl.

 Afternoon Tea or Low Tea vs. High Tea:

 Please do not refer to your afternoon tea as a high tea.
 Remember, a high tea is served in the late afternoon or early evening (5 PM to 7 PM), taking the place of dinner.
 Served at a “high” table with seated place settings.
 The foods are heartier and consist of salads, one or two hot dishes, pot pies, cold chicken, sliced meats, cakes, fruit tarts, custards, and fresh fruits.
 The tea may be served hot or iced.
 The addition of any supper dish would be appropriate.

 Proper Service of Lemon Slice vs. Lemon Wedge:

-in a cheesecloth.
-This is to avoid the seeds and juice from squirting when squeezed.
+If one is serving a wedge of lemon, traditionally the wedge is covered in gauze or tied in a cheesecloth.
+T his is to avoid the seeds and juice from squirting when squeezed.

 Health Benefits – Green vs. Oolong vs. Black Tea

-Green = unoxidized -
+Green = unoxidized – unfermented